artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 Process configuration strategies
 --------------------------------

-Optimising what & how preservation actions get executed
+Optimising what and how preservation actions get executed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The final strategy for improving the performance and capacity of your